 This could be educational content, a consultation, a demo, or a sample product or service.
 These are all great ways to distinguish your company from the competition.
 It shows your human side and that you care about your buyer enough to provide them something of value at little or no cost.
 This small act of kindness can also help to retain customers in the long run, creating great testimonials and fans of your brand.

-Your buyer’s priorities are not your product or service.
-They want to solve their problems and have an enjoyable experience while doing so.
-Ensuring that the entire buyer’s journey—from visiting the website, to talking to sales, to purchasing and using the product or service—is flawless will retain current customers and help you to gain new ones.
+Your buyers priorities are not your product or service, they want to solve their problems and have an enjoyable experience while doing so.
+Ensuring that the entire buyers journey, from visiting the website, to talking to sales, to purchasing, and using your product or service is flawless will retain current customers and help you to gain new ones.

 Be diverse and inclusive